EndPointCorp/end-point-blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial.html.md

 **Example #2: Use insert_before to insert a view containing Spree core functionality.**

 The next requirement I imagined was adding promo functionality to the product listing page.
 I wanted to use core Spree logic to determine which promo image to use.
 The first promo image would be a 10% off discount to users that were logged in.
-The second promo image would be a 15% off discount offered to users who weren't logged in and created an account.
+The second promo image would be a 15% off discount offered to users who weren’t logged in and created an account.
 I completed the following changes for this work:

 - First, I added the insert_before method to add the promo view before the homepage_products component, the component that lists the products on the homepage.